Passer au contenu

 npx @capgo/cli@latest bundle zip com.example.app --path ./dist --key-v2

-2. Encrypt the bundle:
+2. Encrypt the Bundle:

 Terminal window